toludwig/golden-lemurs/docs/training.md

 The layers before are a little bit more complex to update, but there is an algorithm for
 that: **Backpropagation of Error** or just BP.
 As the name suggests, the updates are performed from the output layer backwards, again by differentiating.
-This envolves repeated use of the _chain-rule_ over all the activation functions until one arrives at the desired weight.
+This involves repeated use of the _chain-rule_ over all the activation functions until one arrives at the desired weight.
 Suppose, we have the following chain of neurons $i$, $j$ and $k$ in the net...